tempus-app/tempus/docs/frontend/Store.md

   `nx g @nrwl/angular:lib data-access`

 - Use the Nx [NgRx schematic](https://nx.dev/guides/misc-ngrx) to generate NgRx feature states.
 This will add actions, effects, reducers and selectors files of the state to an existing library, as well as update the feature module to register the feature states.
+By convention, the feature name should be in the plural form, such as 'links'.

   `nx g @nrwl/angular:ngrx <feature state name> --module=<path to the NgModule where the feature state will be registered> --directory +state/<feature state name> --no-interactive`

+States shared across pages, such as `AuthState`, should be placed under `libs\client\onboarding-client\shared\data-access\src\lib\+state`.
+Page-specific states should be placed within the `data-access` directory of its own bounded-context.

+**NOTE:** States and actions can be observed through the [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) extension.

 Navigate to `data-access/src/lib/+state` and create a file at the root to hold the state that will be used across components.